tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 Open Source Software Licensed under the Specific License: The below software in this distribution may have been modified by THL A29 Limited ("Tencent Modifications").
 All Tencent Modifications are Copyright (C) 2021 THL A29 Limited.
 --------------------------------------------------------------------
 1. fdk-aac (Third-Party Modified Version of the Fraunhofer FDK AAC Codec Library for Android.)
-© Copyright  1995 - 2012 Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V.
-All rights reserved.
+© Copyright1995 - 2012 Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V.All rights reserved.
 Original Source code of this software can be obtained from: https://archive.mozilla.org/pub/opus/opus-1.3.1.tar.gz

 Software License for The Fraunhofer FDK AAC Codec Library for Android

-© Copyright  1995 - 2012 Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V.
+© Copyright1995 - 2012 Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V.
 All rights reserved.

-1. INTRODUCTION
+1.INTRODUCTION
 The Fraunhofer FDK AAC Codec Library for Android ("FDK AAC Codec") is software that implements the MPEG Advanced Audio Coding ("AAC") encoding and decoding scheme for digital audio.
 This FDK AAC Codec software is intended to be used on a wide variety of Android devices.